Zhongshan Sports Centre Stadium

 The Zhongshan Sports Centre Stadium is a multi-purpose stadium in Zhongshan, China.

+Background

 It is located in the Guangdong province and it is currently used mostly for football matches.
 The venue is also used for athletics and other events.
 It has a capacity of 12,000.
 It became the largest sports venue by capacity in the city of Zhongshan.
 Two stands are covered with a roof.